elliedries/tester/content/about/index.md

 I am a self-taught painter from Arizona and currently living in D.C.

-{% image "./IMG_9877.jpg", "A person looking back at the camera with a painting behind them" %}
+{% image "./IMG_9877.jpg", "A person looking back at the camera with a painting behind them", [608px] %}